-To illustrate the differences in the network metrics between normal and extreme years, we calculate the ratio q of the edge density averaged over extreme years between 1959 and 2019 (defined as $\epsilon > 1$) to the edge density averaged over normal years (defined as $|\epsilon| < 0.3$).
-This ratio, together with the edge density, is shown for GE in the second and third column of Table 4.
-The edge density decrases from 0.15 to 0.01.
-The value of q is almost 2 for $\rho_0 = 0.85, 0.90$; this difference between extreme and normal years is significant at the 99% level according to a Wilcoxon test and shows that the RCN is clearly able to differentiate between normal and extreme years.
+the edge density, is shown for the GE region in the second and third column of Table 4.
+The edge density decreases from 0.15 to 0.01.
+The value of q is almost 2 for $\rho_0 = 0.85$, 0.90; this difference between extreme and normal years is significant at the 99% level, according to a Wilcoxon test, and shows that the RCN is clearly able to differentiate between normal and extreme years.

-Table 4 also makes differences between Germany as a whole and the two subregions evident.
-All q values are quite high, with the more flat and homogeneous GEN having generally higher values than GES which is affected more by orographical "noise" (see next section).
+Table 4 also makes differences evident between Germany as a whole and the two subregions.
+All q values are quite high, with the more flat and homogeneous GEN region having generally higher values than the GES region, which is affected more by orographic noise (see the next section).

 The spatial distributions of the network metrics also differ considerably between normal and extreme years.
 An example is shown in Fig. 7, which shows the spatial node degree distribution for the normal year 1970 (left) and the extreme year 1976 (right) for $\rho_0 = 0.95$.
 In 1976, average degree, maximum degree and edge density are almost double the values of 1970.
-Also regional differences (cf. Table 4) become visible: in the flat northern parts of Germany, especially in the northeast with quite uniform sandy soils (reducing the precipitation recycling rate), node degrees tend to be considerably higher than in the more rugged, moutaineous and forested southern parts which favor irregular precipitation distribution and thus act as noise in the adjacency matrix calculation.
-Mountaineous regions are also often the ones with lower node degree in the 1976 extreme drought year; however, exceptions occur in some mountaineous regions in the North and East, perhaps due to stronger impact of blocking highs, increased continentality in the East and less available moisture in the atmosphere.
+Also, the following regional differences become visible: in the flat, northern parts of Germany, especially in the northeast with quite uniform sandy soils (reducing the precipitation recycling rate), node degrees tend to be considerably higher than in the more rugged, mountainous and forested southern parts ,which favour irregular precipitation distribution and, thus, act as noise in the adjacency matrix calculation.
+Mountainous regions are also often the ones with lower node degree in the 1976 extreme drought year; however, exceptions occur in some mountainous regions in the north and east, perhaps due to stronger impact of blocking highs, increased continentality in the east and less available moisture in the atmosphere.